What are Job Satisfaction Scores?

 Results can help leaders spot patterns and trends.
 Organizations can look at the results as the whole company and specific individuals.
 Likewise, they can analyze scores from different teams, departments, and hierarchy levels.

-What are Good Job Satisfaction Scores?
+What is a Good Job Satisfaction Score?

 Scores depend on the ranking scale or employee satisfaction index.
 For instance, a nine could be very high if the scale goes to 10.
 But a nine would be very low if the gauge maximum is 100.
 Generally, companies want higher scores.